Unipotent morphisms: Vector bundles, global quotients, and the resolution property

 Let $X$ be an algebraic stack and let $n$ be a non-negative integer.
 If $V$ is a vector bundle on $X$ of rank $n$, there is an associated \emph{frame bundle} $\Frame(V) = \underline{\Isom}_X(\Orb_X^{\oplus n},V)$.
 Then $\Frame(V) \to X$ is a $\GL_n$-torsor and sits in the following $2$-cartesian diagram:

 It is well-known that this association induces an equivalence of categories between vector bundles on $X$ of rank $n$ and $\GL_n$-torsors. \begin{Definition} Let $X$ be an algebraic stack.
-We say that $X$ is a \emph{global quotient} if $X \cong [Z/\GL_n]$, where $Z$ is an algebraic space with an action of $\GL_n$ for some non-negative integer $n$.
+We say that $X$ is a \emph{global quotient} if $X \cong [Z/\GL_n]$, where $Z$ is a quasi-compact and quasi-separated algebraic space with an action of $\GL_n$ for some non-negative integer $n$.
 If $V$ denotes the vector bundle of rank $n$ associated to the $\GL_n$-torsor $Z \to X$, we say that $V$ is \emph{faithful}.
-A morphism of algebraic stacks $f\colon X \to S$ is a \emph{global quotient} if there is a vector bundle $V$ of rank $n$ on $X$ with representable frame bundle over $S$.
-In this case, we say that $V$ is \emph{$f$-faithful}. \end{Definition} \begin{remark} A vector bundle $V$ on $X$ is easily seen to be $f$-faithful for $f\colon X \to S$ if and only if the relative stabilizer group of $f$ acts faithfully on $V$ at every geometric point of $X$.
-We may deduce from this that if $X \xrightarrow{f}S \xrightarrow{g} T$ is a morphism of algebraic stacks and $V$ is $(g\circ f)$-faithful, then $V$ is $f$-faithful.
-Also, $X$ is a global quotient if and only if the morphism $X \to \spec \Z$ is a global quotient. \end{remark} \begin{remark} It is natural to ask if algebraic stacks such as $X=\coprod_{n\geq 1} \classB \GL_{n,\Z}$ should be considered global quotients.
-There is certainly a vector bundle on $X$ with faithful action, but it has unbounded rank.
-We choose to exclude this so that our conventions agree with \cite{2013arXiv1306.5418G}. \end{remark} Let $\mathcal{A}$ be an abelian category.
+A morphism of algebraic stacks $f\colon X \to S$ is a \emph{global quotient} if there is a vector bundle $V$ of rank $n$ on $X$ with frame bundle that is quasi-compact, quasi-separated, and representable over $S$.
+In this case, we say that $V$ is \emph{$f$-faithful}. \end{Definition} \begin{remark} A vector bundle $V$ on $X$ is easily seen to be $f$-faithful for $f\colon X \to S$ if and only if the relative stabilizer groups of $f$ act faithfully on $V$ at every geometric point of $X$.
+In particular, the relative stabilizer groups are affine \cite[Cor.~VI${}_{\mathrm{B}}$.1.4.2]{SGA3-I-NEW}.
+Moreover, if $X \xrightarrow{f}S \xrightarrow{g} T$ are quasi-compact and quasi-separated morphisms of algebraic stacks and $V$ is $(g\circ f)$-faithful, then $V$ is $f$-faithful.
+Also, $X$ is a global quotient if and only if the morphism $X \to \spec \Z$ is a global quotient. \end{remark} \begin{remark} It is natural to ask if algebraic stacks such as $X_1=\coprod_{n\geq 1} \classB \GL_{n,\Z}$ or $X_2=\classB \underline{\Z}$, where $\underline{\Z}$ denotes the constant group scheme associated to the integers, should be considered global quotients.
+There is certainly a locally free sheaf on $X_1$ with a faithful action, but it has non-constant and unbounded rank; also, $X_2$ admits a vector bundle of rank $2$ with a faithful action whose frame is quasi-compact but not quasi-separated.
+We exclude these as we are unable to shed much light on them and also to adhere to the conventions of \cite[\S 5]{2013arXiv1306.5418G}. \end{remark} Let $\mathcal{A}$ be an abelian category.
 Let $\Lambda$ be a set of objects of $\mathcal{A}$.
-Recall that $\Lambda$ \emph{generates} $\mathcal{A}$ (or $\Lambda$ is \emph{generating}) if $x \in \mathcal{A}$ and $\Hom_{\mathcal{A}}(a,x) = 0$ for all $a\in \mathcal{A}$ implies that $x=0$.
-If $\mathcal{A}$ is closed under small coproducts, then $\Lambda$ is generating if and only if every $x\in \mathcal{A}$ admits a presentation of the form $\bigoplus_{a\in \Lambda} (a^{\oplus I_a}) \twoheadrightarrow x$. \begin{Definition} Let $X$ be an algebraic stack.
-Let $\Vect$ be a set of vector bundles on $X$.
-We say that $X$ has the \emph{$\Vect$-resolution property} if it is quasi-compact, quasi-separated, and $\Vect$ generates $\QCoh(X)$.
-We say that $X$ has the \emph{resolution property} if it has the $\Vect$-resolution property for some set $\Vect$.
+Recall that $\Lambda$ \emph{generates} $\mathcal{A}$ (or $\Lambda$ is \emph{generating}) if the functor